 The role of the AB is to provide “ongoing guidance to the Team on issues of strategy, management, legal matters, process, and conflict resolution”.
 Candidates nominated to the board are expected to participate in their individual capacity (rather than as a Member company rep) and to “use their best judgment to find the best solutions for the Web, not just for any particular network, technology, vendor, or user”.

-By reading the candidate statements, particularly Tantek’s, you can get a little bit of an idea what this particular election is about.
 There are major issues and major projects the Advisory Board needs to tackle over the next few years, that are critical to W3C’s existence.
 To quote Tantek, the Advisory Board needs members who have “experience, commitment, and bold participation”.
 That includes dedicating some significant amount of time to doing actual work on these issues, not just showing up to the meetings and offering opinions in the context of the discussion.

 Major projects the Advisory Board needs to tackle over the next few years include: